FastGitORG/fgitR/README.md

 in the `git clone` or `fgit clone` procedure, the remote will be set as `fastgit.org` or other mirror domain.
 Hence, there is nothing special to make further operations.

-There is definitely no reason to reinvent the wheel, import functions from `git2r` to implement `git clone`, `git pull` and `git push` should be fantastic.
-However, `git2r` is a GPL licensed project, while `fgitR` is under MIT.
-I am not sure if it is acceptable to import involving functions from `git2r` to `fgitR` without changing license?

 **P.S.
 I am not considering to change my license.**